By Robert Schrader | Published on February 3, 2026

 Traveling for Winter in St. Petersburg, Russia

-Even if you didn't spend your teen years dreaming of traveling to Russia in the winter like I did, there's no more authentic time to try and understand this misunderstood country than when it's at its most ... well, Russian.
-Beyond classic attractions in Moscow and St. Petersburg, the Russian winter environment will prove to be a character in your story, and a reliable travel companion even when you're own your own.
-There's truly nothing else like it.
-Through the cold, remember that you can warm your body (and your soul) with a bowl of hearty borscht or an indoor museum tour.
-And hold onto the knowledge that the heat of your memories will live on for years after you say Dasvidaniya (Russian for "goodbye") to Russia.
+Even if you didn't spend your teen years dreaming of traveling to Russia in the winter like I did, there's no more authentic time to try and understand this country than when it's at its most ... well, Russian.
+Beyond classic attractions in Moscow and St. Petersburg, the Russian winter environment will prove to be a unique character and a reliable travel companion in your story, even when traveling solo.

 Written By